 Tenants are free to select any base building approved security installation contractor listed in the LIM that they wish.
 However, the final connection of the Tenant system to the base building SMS, as well as its commissioning, must be completed by the Base Building Security Integrator (BBSI) in conjunction with the Base Building Security Contractor (BBSC), for a fee.
-Please appendix j for all associated costs.
+Tenant will be provided with a quote from BBSI or BBSC for the completion of these services.